redfern08/redfern08/README.md

 ---

 I love working with data, developing games and simulations.
 If what I do helps at least one person then I am happy.
+My goal is to utilize free open-source technology and software because I believe FOST/FOSS is a great way to achieve my tasks.
+Some FOSS I currently use is Godot Game Engine for games and simulations, Apache tools for automated data tasks and MySQL and PostgreSQL for database tasks.

 ## TECH TREE
 - **Languages** | Python, JavaScript, GDScript, C#, HTML, CSS, C++, SQL